agathoklisx/libv/README.md

   MODKEY-[left|right]: switch to the prev|next window respectively
   MODKEY-[h|l]       : likewise
   MODKEY-`           : switch to the previously focused window
+  MODKEY-F[1-12]     : switch to `nth' window indicated by the digit of the Function Key
   MODKEY-[param]+    : increase the size of the current frame (default count 1)
   MODKEY-[param]-    : decrease the size of the current frame (default count 1)
   MODKEY-[param]=    : set the lines (param) of the current frame